-- 157) Defendant's affirmative acts alleged herein, including acts in furtherance of its deceptive scheme, were concealed and carried out in a manner that precluded detection. - 158) Defendant's deceptive marketing activities were inherently self-concealing because they involved mischaracterizing its no!no!
+- 162) Because Radiancy kept its deceptive activities secret until the concluded Lanham Act litigation, Plaintiffs and the other Class Members were unaware of Defendant's unlawful conduct and the manner in which that conduct affected them. - 163) Defendant's affirmative acts alleged herein, including acts in furtherance of its deceptive scheme, were concealed and carried out in a manner that precluded detection. - 164) Defendant's deceptive marketing activities were inherently self-concealing because they involved mischaracterizing its no!no!
 Hair products.
-If Defendant had been open and notorious about the deceptive marketing scheme, the scheme would never have succeeded. - 159) Defendant's limited communications about the deceptive nature of its conduct mostly to the confines of higher-level executives so as to avoid detection. - 160) Plaintiffs and the other Class members could not have discovered the alleged deceptive scheme and Radiancy's knowledge of the same at an earlier date by the exercise of reasonable diligence because Defendant employed deceptive practices and techniques of secrecy to avoid detection of their activities.
-Defendant fraudulently concealed its activities by various means and methods, including repeated misrepresentations to Plaintiffs and the Class. - 161) Because Defendant affirmatively concealed its scheme, Plaintiffs and the other Class members had no knowledge until recently of the alleged deceptive activities or of information which would have caused a reasonably diligent person to investigate whether Defendant committed the tortious and other actionable activities detailed herein. - 162) As a result of Defendant's fraudulent concealment of its activities, the running of any statute of limitations has been tolled with respect to any claims that Plaintiffs and the other Class members have as a result of the conduct alleged in this Complaint. - 163) Plaintiffs and the Class could only have possibly learned of their claims when Radiancy's internal documents were first revealed in July 2012 and no Plaintiffs had regular access to court dockets and saw those materials.
-As soon as Plaintiffs learned of their claims, Plaintiffs diligently pursued them herein.
+If Defendant had been open and notorious about the deceptive marketing scheme, the scheme would never have succeeded. - 165) Defendant's limited communications about the deceptive nature of its conduct mostly to the confines of higher-level executives so as to avoid detection. - 166) Plaintiffs and the other Class Members could not have discovered the alleged deceptive scheme and Radiancy's knowledge of the same at an earlier date by the exercise of reasonable diligence because Defendant employed deceptive practices and techniques of secrecy to avoid detection of their activities.
+Defendant fraudulently concealed its activities by various means and methods, including repeated misrepresentations to Plaintiffs and the Class. - 167) Because Defendant affirmatively concealed its scheme, Plaintiffs and the other Class Members had no knowledge until recently of the alleged deceptive activities or of information which would have caused a reasonably diligent person to investigate whether Defendant committed the tortious and other actionable activities detailed herein.